dotnet/aspire-samples/README.md

 ## Code of conduct

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.
+This project has adopted the code of conduct defined by the [Contributor Covenant](https://contributor-covenant.org) to clarify expected behavior in our community.
+For more information, see the [.NET Foundation Code of Conduct](https://www.dotnetfoundation.org/code-of-conduct).